-After a day on the Sunriver bike paths, a first-time visitor from Germany shook her head.
+After a day on the Sunriver bike paths, a first-time visitor from Europe shook her head.
 "This place is paradise," she declared.
 It's easy to see why she thought so.
-Central Oregon has snowfields so white they sharpen the edges of the mountains; canyons so deep and sudden as to induce vertigo; air so crisp that it fills the senses; water that ripples in mountain lakes so clear that boaters
+Central Oregon has snowfields so white they sharpen the edges of the mountains; canyons so deep and sudden as to induce vertigo; air so crisp that it fills the senses; water that ripples in mountain lakes so clear that boaters can

-can see to the bottom, or rushes through turbulent rapids favored by rafters.
+see to the bottom, or rushes through turbulent rapids favored by rafters.

-Bend has grown into a sophisticated city of 80,000-plus, a magnet for people retreating from larger, noisier city centers.
-For most visitors it is the sunny face of central Oregon, a haven for hikers, athletes, and aesthetes, but with the charm and elegance of much larger cities.
+A region born of volcanic tumult is now a powerful lure for the adventurous, the beauty-seeking, and even the urbane—Bend has grown into a sophisticated city of 80,000-plus, a magnet for people retreating from larger, noisier city centers.
+For most visitors Bend is the sunny face of central Oregon, a haven for hikers, athletes, and aesthetes, but with the charm and elegance of much larger cities.

 From Bend it's easy to launch to the attractions that surround it.
 To the northwest, Camp Sherman is a stunning place to fish for rainbow trout or kokanee.
 The Smith Rocks formation to the north draws climbers and boulderers, and, to the south, Lava Lands and the Lava River Caves fascinate visitors more than 6,000 years after they were chiseled out of the earth.
 The Oregon Badlands Wilderness to the east draws hikers and horseback riders wanting to connect with the untamed landscape.
 Lake Billy Chinook to the north is a startling oasis, where summer visitors drift in houseboats beneath the high walls of the Deschutes River canyon.
 The Deschutes River itself carries rafters of all descriptions, from young families to solo adventurers.

 The area's natural beauty has brought it a diverse cluster of resorts, whether situated on the shores of high mountain lakes or cradling golf courses of startling green.
-They dot the landscape from the dry terrain around Warm Springs to the high road to Mount Bachelor.
+They dot the landscape from the dry terrain around Warm Springs to the high road to Mt.
+Bachelor.